 Pygmy Boy Examines Scarring after 5 Months of Whipping | Ituri Forest

-We went up to the nKumbi ground to photograph the next morning.
+We went up to the nKumbi ground.
 One group of boys is painted and sitting on their little circle of logs.
 Another group of three are still painting each other… they are also singing—being led by the adults.
 The adults are singing and twisting limbs to soften them and make them more effective whips—one boy on the bench is shaking so hard that he can barely sing—other boys are shaking, but not as hard.
 Some of the other boys just seem resigned to their fate.
 If they are shaking after five months of beating, I guess it really is going to be severe.

 The first boy gets in position to be whipped.
 They allow them to hold a log toward the whip to take the initial blow.
 The Bantu chief, Potolico Putnam, whips the first three and the pygmy chief whips the next group.
-Even the blind boy is led to the whipping spot.
 Each boy is whipped twice and then drops the log and marches away without tears.